 This topic is intended for administrators and developers with administration access rights in Episerver.

-In admin view, under Config > Tool Settings you can perform miscellaneous functions for the integration and configuration of Episerver CMS.
+Under Tool Settings you find miscellaneous functions for the integration and configuration of Episerver CMS.

-Many functions in Episerver CMS are created as plug-ins, which you can manage from the Plug-in Manager.
-You can activate and deactivate selected parts.
-If your organization invested in additional plug-ins, you can find them in the Plug-in Manager also.
-After choosing a plug-in, choose which parts of it are accessible in the Overview tab.
+Many functions in Episerver CMS are created as plug-ins, which can be managed from the Plug-in Manager.
+Selected parts can be activated and deactivated.
+If your organization has invested in additional plug-ins, you can also find them in the Plug-in Manager.
+After choosing a plug-in, you can choose which parts of it should be accessible in the Overview tab.

 By default, all changes to pages, files and directories are logged in the Change Log system.
 You can filter the information in the Change Log, making it easier to find relevant information.

-- In admin view, select Config tab > Tool Settings > Change Log.
+- Select Admin Mode > Config tab > Tool Settings > Change Log.

 - Select a state:

-- On the View tab, filter and view change log items by entering one or several of the following values:
+- On the View tab, you can filter and view change log items by entering one or several of the following values:

-- Page to run a query on pages only.
+- Select Page to run a query on pages only.

-- File to run a query on files only.
+- Select File to run a query on files only.

-- Directory to run a query on pages directories only.
+- Select Directory to run a query on pages directories only.

 - Check in